nest-desktop/nest-desktop/docs/user/troubleshooting.rst

   - The server is down.
 Contact the server operators and enter the URL of the NEST Simulator, e.g. ``localhost:5000`` in a web browser to check if it is running again.

 .. note::
-  For advanced users:
+  For advanced users: Check in a terminal whether NEST Simulator is running:

-  Check in a terminal whether NEST Simulator is running (``curl localhost:5000``).
+  ``curl localhost:5000``

 **Internal server error**